Cifas Marker Removal Solicitor

 Insurance Claims Fraud

-If a monetary insurance claim is sought but incorrect information is provided, this marker lasting for up to six years may be filed.
+If you seek a monetary insurance claim but provide incorrect information, this marker may be filed, lasting up to six years.

 Other Databases: Synectic Solutions SIRA and National Hunter

-There are two databases similar to Cifas in the UK.
-These are Synectic Solutions SIRA and National Hunter.
+In the UK, there are two databases that are similar to Cifas: Synectic Solutions SIRA and National Hunter.
 They hold similar, although more limited, information about individuals.
 Their purpose is to supply data to financial institutions and judge an individual’s account activity.

 Setfords’ Approach to Cifas Marker Removal

-As this is such a complex area of law that can have huge repercussions for you or your business, it’s essential to choose the right solicitor.
-At Setfords, our solicitors are here to advise you at every step of the way, from initially informing you if removal may be possible to putting forward a comprehensive argument for it.
+As this is such a complex area of law that can have a big impact for you or your business, it’s essential to choose the right solicitor to guide you through the process.
+At Setfords, our solicitors are here to advise you at every step of the way, from initially advice about whether removal is possible to putting forward a comprehensive challenge against the marker.

-For more advice about markers and their removal, please contact our experienced and professional Cifas removal solicitors today.
+For more advice about fraud marker removal, please contact our experienced and professional Cifas removal solicitors today.

 Our Cifas Marker Removal Solicitors